Sentara Neuromuscular and Autonomic Center

 It is very important to accurately diagnose the symptoms of an autonomic disorder.
 This is accomplished by a physical examination focused on the autonomic nervous system and a careful review of your medical history.

 Special testing of the autonomic nervous system may be conducted to:

-Assess how well you autonomic nervous system controls blood pressure
+- Assess how well your autonomic nervous system controls blood pressure

 Autonomic testing is designed to determine how well your body is regulating one’s blood pressure, heart rate and other functions related to the autonomic nervous system.

 - Heart Rate Variability to Deep Breathing - Tests the integrity of the cardiac parasympathetic system.

 - Valsalva Maneuver - Tests the integrity of the cardiovascular sympathetic and parasympathetic systems.

 - The Tilt Table Test - Tests cardiovascular responses in the supine and upright positions.

 - Quantitative Sudomotor Axon Reflex Test (QSART) - Tests the small fiber system of the ANS that controls sweat glands.

 - Thermoregulatory Sweat Testing (TST) - Tests the total sudomotor (sweat-producing) system diagnosed by different sweat patterns in a monitored heated environment.